 Collective societies should be the starting point of any research.
 They administer the rights of several copyright owners and can grant authorizations for the use of the works they represent and specify the conditions for such use.

 The applicant can also use online search engines or search publishers, libraries, archives, universities, museums and ministries of education.
-If the owner is deceased, we must try to find out who inherited the copyright or who administered the estate.
+If the copyright owner is deceased, the applicant must try to find out who inherited the copyright or who administers the estate.

 How long does it take for the Board to issue a licence?